 I knew the day of would be rushed, so I took time in the months leading up to the wedding to think through meaningful gifts or write letters to people I wanted to make sure to acknowledge.

 Although we certainly spent time together the day of the wedding, I knew there was a possibility of not having the opportunity for truly intimate moments where I could convey my appreciation to each person individually.
-Having the gifts and letters picked out or written months ahead of time allowed me to not only cross something off my list that is usually a last-minute stress but really ensure that I conveyed to each person their importance to me and my husband.
+Having the gifts and letters picked out or written months ahead of time allowed me to not only cross something off my list that is usually a last-minute stress but also ensure that I conveyed to each person their importance to me and my husband.

 When You and Your Fiancé Fight